 No matter how big or small your fleet, truck fleet management can be complicated and stressful.
 From hiring and training, to fleet vehicle maintenance and fuel costs, fleet managers have a lot on their plates.
 Advances in technology, such as telematics GPS trackers, have made truck fleet management easier.
 These innovative technologies can help improve every aspect of fleet operations and make management more efficient.

 With all the moving parts involved in truck fleet management, fleet managers are under enormous pressure.
-Their day begins with keeping costs down, monitoring fuel usage and staffing issues, and ends with tracking expenditures – all the administrative challenges required to successfully manage a fleet.
+Their day begins with keeping costs down, monitoring fuel usage and staffing issues, and ends with tracking expenditures – all the administrative challenges required to successfully manage a fleet and optimize their efficiency..

 In addition, truck fleet managers have to provide comprehensive training and regular health and safety courses for their drivers.
 Monitoring driver behavior and arranging training where needed, is an important part of fleet management.
 Fleet managers must also keep their trucks in working order by making sure they are regularly serviced and quickly repaired to avoid long periods of downtime.
 Vehicle maintenance is key to ensuring trucks are safe to drive and keeping small issues from becoming expensive repairs.